Genty83/Rows_Of_Four/README.md

 ### Typography

-The main font used in the site is Cinzel, with a fallback font of serif as suggested by google fonts.
+The main font used in the site is Cinzel, with a fallback font of Serif as suggested by google fonts.

 ### Wireframes